-Where I describe the steps required to setup the Standard C toolchain for the ATmega328P on Windows, Linux, or macOS using a Linux-based approach.
+Updated: Where I describe the optional steps to setup the Standard C toolchain for the ATmega328P on Windows, Linux, or macOS using a command line-based approach.

 Command Line Required